vidispine/hull/hull/README.md

   > Note that you can opt to define a static name for instances you create by adding a property `staticName: true` to your objects definition.
 If you do so the objects name will exactly match the key name you chose.

 - each particular instance can have an `enabled` sub-field set to `true` or `false`.
 This way you can predefine instances of object types in your helm charts `values.yaml` but not deploy them in a default scenario.
-Or enable them by default and refrain from deploying them in a particular environment by disabling them in an overlayed system specific `values.yaml`.
+Or enable them by default and refrain from deploying them in a particular environment by disabling them in an superimposed system specific `values.yaml`.
 Note that unless you explicitly specify `enabled: false` each instance you define will be created by default, a missing `enabled` key is equivalent to `enabled: true`.

 - cross-referencing objects within a helm chart by the instance key is a useful feature of the HULL library.
 This is possible in these contexts:
   -  when a reference to a ConfigMap or Secret comes into play you can just use the key of the targeted instance and the dynamic name will be rendered in the output.
 This is possible for referencing